updated: February 2022 Education Abroad & COVID-19

 If my program was/is cancelled (or UNL participation not approved), may I defer my scholarship?

-- UNL Education Abroad will allow you to defer any scholarships administered through our office, for as long as you remain a degree-seeking student at UNL.
+- UNL Global Experiences will allow you to defer any scholarships administered through our office, for as long as you remain a degree-seeking student at UNL.
 (If your scholarship is for undergraduate students, you must still be a degree-seeking undergraduate to be eligible).
 For scholarships with dollar amounts determined by “year at UNL” and length of program, your award will be based on 1) your year at UNL when you originally planned to go abroad, and 2) the length of the program in which you actually participate.
 Early Abroad Scholarship recipients will have at least one full year to use their scholarship once international travel resumes (through Summer 2022).

 - If you received a scholarship administered by another department/organization, please inquire about the possibility and terms of deferral.
 Many scholarship administrators are being flexible, but policies do vary.